-Victorian Council of Social Service (VCOSS) is the peak body for Victoria's social and community sector.
-It advocates for a Victoria free from poverty and disadvantage and wellbeing for all Victorians and their communities.
+Victorian Council of Social Service (VCOSS) is the peak body for Victoria's social and community sector, and the state's premier social advocacy body.
+VCOSS advocates for a Victoria free from poverty and disadvantage and wellbeing for all Victorians and their communities.